Paul Wentworth (counsellor): Counselling activities

 Wentworth lived at Poland Street and he invited Arthur Lee (diplomat) who lived there for five years.
 Wentworth gave Lee access to the highest reaches of the British government.
-In the weekend he visited Brandenburg House in Hammersmith, owned by Thomas Wyndham.
+In the weekend he visited Brandenburgh House in Hammersmith, owned by Thomas Wyndham.
 In 1771 George Colebrooke and James Cockburn, directors of the EIC, recruited Wentworth to borrow £66,000 from Hope & Co.